-- How does this Tenet benefit us?
-Are there benefits to openly taking responsibility for our mistakes? - Why do you think some people avoid taking responsibility for their mistakes? - BetterCulture recommends we openly take responsibility for our mistakes, but are there times when that wouldn't be wise?
+- What are the benefits of openly taking responsibility for our mistakes?
+How does this Tenet benefit us at work?
+What about in our personal lives? - Why do you think some people avoid taking responsibility for their mistakes? - BetterCulture recommends we openly take responsibility for our mistakes, but are there times when that wouldn't be wise?

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.